In Elasticsearch, index templates are used to define settings and mappings that determine how fields should be analyzed.

 You can also set options to change the name of the index and index template.

 A connection to Elasticsearch is required to load the index template.
-If the output is Logstash, you must load the template manually.
+If the output is not Elasticsearch, you must load the template manually.

 For more information, see: